A Global Network of Deep-Sea Stewards

 How does DOSI make a difference?

-DOSI assimilates and translates science into policy-relevant publications, sends delegations of deep-ocean experts to participate in meetings, and proactively engages at national and global scales to inform decision-making.
+DOSI assimilates and translates science into policy-relevant publications (view our Policy Briefs), sends delegations of deep-ocean experts to participate in meetings, and proactively engages at national and global scales to inform decision-making.
 As an official observer at key international processes, including at the United Nations (UN) and the International Seabed Authority (ISA), DOSI provides crucial scientific input to the formulation of policy, regulations, and programs for the deep ocean.
 Through DOSI’s network and partnerships with scientific groups, nongovernmental organisations (NGOs), intergovernmental organisations (IGOs), and governments, DOSI is working to build global scientific capacity to address the UN Sustainable Development Goals and is keen to enable all nations to effectively engage in these processes.

 Become a deep-sea steward with DOSI